acid2023/LPA5_ttt/README.md

 docker image was build standard way - dockerfile is in repo

-\nsince script uses keyboard for input use "%docker run -it ttt"
+since script uses keyboard for input use "%docker run -it ttt"